zeduck/budgeting/README.md

-# Finance and budgeting app
+# Finance and Budgeting App

 Track transactions, income, and expenses.